bentuschristo/StewartPlatform/README.md

-# Stewart Platform MATLAB model and simulations
+# Stewart Platform MATLAB Model and Simulations

 This repository contains the MATLAB programs (.m files) that contains the kinematic model, dynamic model and simulation programs of a 6-DOF Stewart platform.